upgrade/frontend-challenge/README.md

 ## Implementing your solution

 This repository contains an empty project boilerplate created using [create-react-app](https://github.com/facebook/create-react-app).
-We ask that you please [fork](https://help.github.com/articles/fork-a-repo/) this repo and [clone](https://help.github.com/articles/cloning-a-repository/) this forked version to your local computer in order to start working on a solution.
+We ask that you please [clone](https://help.github.com/articles/cloning-a-repository/) this repository to your local computer in order to start working on a solution.

 ### Quick start